-Seb is identified as a leading junior by both Chambers & Partners UK and Legal 500, and is recognised both for his ability to manage heavy cases, for his advice and written advocacy, and for his strong courtroom performance.
+Seb is recommended (in the most recent directories, published before he took silk) as a leading junior by both Chambers & Partners UK and Legal 500, and is recognised both for his ability to manage heavy cases, for his advice and written advocacy, and for his strong courtroom performance.

-For Banking and Finance, Chambers & Partners said Seb “has a great ability to master the detail on factually complex matters and is also extremely easy to work with”.
-Previous years’ commentary included: “Incredibly good at managing cases, and effective both on paper and on his feet”; “He is a joy to work with, as he is a very clever man who is able to explain complex problems well”; “He's good at identifying unique arguments and thinking outside the box.
+For Banking and Finance, Chambers & Partners said Seb “will have a long and illustrious career.
+He is very clever, responsive, user-friendly and fun to work with.”.
+Previous years’ commentary included: “has a great ability to master the detail on factually complex matters and is also extremely easy to work with,” “Incredibly good at managing cases, and effective both on paper and on his feet”; “He is a joy to work with, as he is a very clever man who is able to explain complex problems well”; “He's good at identifying unique arguments and thinking outside the box.
 He's great to work with, very responsive and commercially minded”, “He's very user-friendly, commercial, responsive and technically brilliant.”

 In 2019, Seb appeared in two of the highest profile trials in the Commercial Court, Yukos Finance v Lynch and others EWHC 2621 in June and July 2019 and Avonwick Holding v Azitio Holdings in October and November 2019.
 In 2020, Seb appeared in another of the year’s most significant trials, acting for the sellers in the leading case on the effect of the Covid-19 crisis on mergers and acquisitions contracts, Travelport Ltd v WEX EWHC 2670 (Comm).